Back to home page click here

 INTRODUCTION

-Although the Greeks might claim that democracy originates from the ancient city state of Athens, the French could plausibily argue that modern democracy emanates from the French Revolution of 1789 - although the course of democracy in France has hardly run smooth since then.
+Although the Greeks might claim that democracy originates from the ancient city state of Athens, the French could plausibily argue that modern democracy emanates from the French Revolution of 1789 - although the course of democracy in France has hardly run smoothly since then.

-Indeed, unlike the American political system [click here] and the British political system [click here] which essentially have existed in their current form for centuries, although the French political system has evolved since 1789 - with the two world wars having a major impact - the current form of the French system is a much more recent construct dating from 1958 and today's Fifth Republic – which centralises substantial power in the President - is a response to the political weaknesses of the pre-Second World War Third Republic and post-war Fourth Republic.
+So the current form of the French system is a relatively recent construct dating from 1958 and today's Fifth Republic - which centralises substantial power in the President - is a response to the political weaknesses of the pre-Second World War Third Republic and post-war Fourth Republic.

 THE PRESIDENCY

-Consequently the Presidency is easily the most powerful position in the French political system.
+So the Presidency is easily the most powerful position in the French political system.
 Duties include heading the armed forces, appointment of the Prime Minister, power to dismiss the National Assembly, chairing the Council of Ministers (equivalent to the Cabinet in Britain), appointing the members of the highest appellate court and the Constitutional Court, chairing the Higher Council of the Judiciary, negotiating all foreign treaties, and the power to call referenda, but all domestic decisions must be approved by the Prime Minister.
 The President has a very limited form of suspensive veto: when presented with a law, he or she can request another reading of it by Parliament, but only once per law.
-The official residence of the President is the Elysée Palace.

 THE EXECUTIVE

+The head of the government is the Prime Minister who is nominated by the majority party in the National Assembly and appointed by the President for an indefinite term.
 The Prime Minister recommends Ministers to the President, sets out Ministers' duties and responsibilities, and manages the daily affairs of government.
 He issues decrees and is responsible for national defence.
+The PM's office is in the Hôtel Matignon.

-The Council of Ministers – typically consisting of around 15 individuals – is headed by the Prime Minister but chaired by the President.
 It is customary for the President, in consultation with the Prime Minister, to select elected representatives from the National Assembly for ministerial posts, but this is not a set rule.
 For example, there has been Raymond Barre, Prime Minister (1976-81), who prior to that appointment was a university economics lecturer, while Thierry Breton, Minister for Economy, Finance and Industry (2005-07) was a business man.

 THE NATIONAL ASSEMBLY